 As part of my study of people who achieve and attain the highest level success, I also had to focus my attention on those who don’t.
 In this category of people, I identified two distinct groups: those who try and fail and eventually give up, and those who never try in the first place.
 People in the latter group confound me, yet fascinate me, the most.
 What would make anyone choose to sit on the sidelines of life while the rest of us are out on the field playing the game?

-As a food addict myself, I understand the knee-jerk reaction to reach for food when, what we really need is to feed our souls.
-It’s when we use food to feed us in any way other than to satisfy a nutritional requirement that we go from “eating” food to “using” food.
+As a food addict myself, I understand the knee-jerk reaction to reach for food when what you really need is to feed your soul.
+It’s when you use food to feed yourself in any way other than to satisfy a nutritional requirement that you go from “eating” food to “using” food.
 “Using” food can quickly become “abusing” food.

-I had a conversation with a client that prompted me to focus this blog post on the importance of indulgence as we learn to control compulsive urges around food and teach ourselves to eat for nutrition rather than comfort.
+I had a conversation with a client that prompted me to focus this blog post on the importance of indulgence as you learn to control compulsive urges around food, and teach yourself to eat for nutrition rather than comfort.

 One thing I know for sure is that we all want and need to indulge.
 After a long day of work or taking care of the needs of others, we feel like we deserve it.
 When stress levels are heightened or we face mounting problems, the desire to indulge is magnified.

 Since what is happening in our external world is out of our control and stress and anxiety are going to be a part of our lives forever, my advice to my clients is the same advice I follow myself—indulge more to lose fat.

 A big shift in my life occurred when I decided that I deserve to indulge, and rather than do so with self-destructive behaviors like binge-eating, I instead learned to indulge in ways that are good for my physical and mental health.